SeniorsMobility is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Assistive Technology Program (ATP) at WIHD consists of a number of services conducted by our multi-disciplinary team of professionals: occupational therapists, speech-language pathologists, educators, and other specialists.
 Our team collaborates with individuals and their families, caregivers, teachers, and/or related service providers to identify assistive technology devices, adaptations, and strategies to improve mobility, communication, computer access, access to the school curriculum, or control over the environment.

-Free Wheelchairs, Scooters & Mobility Aids in Louisiana (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Connecticut (2023): Complete Directory

-Free Wheelchairs, Scooters & Mobility Aids in Washington (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in New Jersey (2023): Complete Directory

-Free Wheelchairs, Scooters & Mobility Aids in Illinois (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Alaska (2023): Complete Directory

-Free Wheelchairs, Scooters & Mobility Aids in Minnesota (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Hawaii (2023): Complete Directory

 1 thought on “Free Wheelchairs, Scooters & Mobility Aids in New York (2023): Complete Directory”